The best alternative providers to Best Egg for personal loans.

 The lender also shares some of Best Egg’s downfalls.
 It’s generally difficult to qualify if you’re self-employed.
 And it has even more restrictions on states, barring borrowers from Connecticut, Colorado, Iowa, Massachusetts, Maryland, Vermont and West Virginia.
 While its slightly lower credit requirement of 620 might open the doors to more borrowers, its maximum APR is higher than Best Egg, meaning that you could end up paying more if you don’t have excellent credit.

 Unfortunately, FreedomPlus is available in even less states than Best Egg.
-You’ll want to look elsewhere if you live in Colorado, Connecticut, Hawaii, Kansas, Maine, New Hampshire, New York, North Dakota, Oregon, Rhode Island, Vermont, Wisconsin, West Virginia or Wyoming.
-It is available in Iowa, however, where Best Egg doesn’t operate.
+You’ll want to look elsewhere if you live in Colorado, Connecticut, Hawaii, Iowa, Kansas, Maine, New Hampshire, New York, North Dakota, Oregon, Rhode Island, Vermont, Wisconsin, West Virginia or Wyoming.
 FreedomPlus also has a slightly longer turnaround time, taking up to three days from start to finish.
 And if you’re looking for a loan under $7,500, this lender isn’t for you.

 3. Laurel Road